-- In-Person: You may appear at the Frisco Municipal Court during business hours, Monday through Friday.
+- In-Person - You may appear at the Frisco Municipal Court during business hours, Monday through Friday.
 Fine payment extensions may be granted at the time of appearance.

-- By Mail: Check the appropriate plea on the reverse side of your citation, and mail it to the Municipal Court with a check or money order.
-Please see the Fines Schedule determine the amount you should remit for payment.
+- By Mail - Check your plea on the reverse side of the citation.
+Mail it to the Municipal Court with a check or money order payable to the City of Frisco.
+Please see the Fines Schedule to find the amount you should remit for payment.

-Plead Not Guilty and request a trial.
-If you wish to plead not guilty, you and/or your attorney must appear in person at the Municipal Court on or before the response date listed on the citation.
-Court hearings cannot be scheduled by telephone.
+If you wish to plead not guilty, you and/or your attorney must appear in person at the Municipal Court for a pre-trial conference.
+You may request your case scheduled for court appearance by the following ways:

-You may be eligible to have the citation dismissed by taking a Driving Safety Course (or a Motorcycle Operator Training Course if you were operating a motorcycle at the time you received the citation).
-To protect this right, you must appear in person or provide written notice to the Municipal Court on or before the response date listed on the citation.
+You may be eligible to have the citation dismissed by taking a Driving Safety Course (or a Motorcycle Operator Training Course if you were on a motorcycle at the time you received the citation).
+To protect this right, you must make your request on or before the response date listed on the citation.

 Consequences of Ignoring a Citation

 - An arrest warrant may be issued, at which time the fine amount can automatically be assessed the maximum allowed by law in addition to court costs and fees.

 Inability to pay a fine is not an excuse for failure to respond.
 Fine payment extensions may be granted in person at the time of appearance.

 Due to the COVID-19 Health Crisis, the Court may waive a required appearance for certain violations provided that the City Prosecutor and the Defendant have reached an agreement and the Court can provide notice to the Parent/Guardian of the Child of any agreement.
 You can email the Juvenile Case Manager or call 972-292-5588 for more information.